Serving

 11. Add Shrimp Paste, Salt and Spice mix and continue to process (scraping down the sides) until evenly mixed.

-12. You should now have a rather dry but paste.
-Pack in an 8 oz jar.
+12. You should now have a rather dry but fairly smooth paste.
+Pack in a 6 oz jar.
 Stored tightly sealed in the refrigerator it will last for months.

 NOTES:

-1. Galangal: If you can't get it fresh, don't use dry - it has little flavor.
-Use fresh ginger instead - way different taste but better.
-For details see my Galangal page.
+If you can't get it fresh or frozen, don't use dry - it has little flavor.
+Use fresh ginger instead - way different taste but it has taste.
+For details see our Galangal page.

-2. Kaffir Lime: if you don't have any use grated zest of a regular lime (no white).
+if you don't have any use grated zest of a regular lime (no white).
 Not the same but better than nothing.
-For details see my Kaffir Lime page.
+For details see our Kaffir Lime page.

-5. Method: I have carefully developed the abpve sequence to get the best results with the least effort and mess.
-For best results you need a Thai granite mortar or similar with a heavy pestle.
+I have carefully developed the above sequence to get the best results with the least effort and mess.
+For best results you need a Thai Granite Mortar or similar with a heavy pestle.
 "Gourmet" and standard kitchen mortars are totally inadequate (for practically any use, actually).
 My granite mortar is 7-3/4 inches across with a 5-1/2 inch diameter bowl and a 3 pound pestle.
-If you don't have such a device you can get by with just the mini-prep processor or blender but the texture will be a little grainy.
+If you don't have such a device (then order one now), you can get by with just the mini-prep processor or blender, but the texture will be a little grainy.
+I have also made this by grinding the ingredients in the mini-prep first, adding them in the order given, then pounding the finished sauce in the big stone mortar.
+Both methods worked fine.